Effective Date: January 12, 2016 - What’s new »

 How Can I Access or Correct Information Evernote Holds About Me?

 If you wish to (i) access any Personal Information that we hold about you; (ii) request that we correct or delete the Personal Information that we hold about you; or (iii) request that we not use or stop using your Personal Information for marketing purposes, you may contact us via email at compliance AT evernote DOT com.
 We will comply with such requests to the extent required by law or our policies, and subject to any limitations in our systems.

 How Secure Is My Data?

 Evernote is committed to protecting the security of your information and takes reasonable precautions to protect it.
-However, Internet data transmissions, whether wired or wireless, cannot be guaranteed to be 100% secure, and as a result, we cannot ensure the security of information you transmit to us; accordingly, you acknowledge that you do so at your own risk.
+We use industry standard encryption to protect your data in transit.
+This is commonly referred to as transport layer security (“TLS”) or secure socket layer (“SSL”) technology.
+However, internet data transmissions, cannot be guaranteed to be 100% secure, and as a result, we cannot ensure the security of information during its transmission between you and us; accordingly, you acknowledge that you do so at your own risk.